-- After imposing prohibitive export taxes, licensing requirements or outright export bans in three of the last five years, their leaders have promised this year they will not impose export curbs.
+After imposing prohibitive export taxes, licensing requirements or outright export bans in three of the last five years, their leaders have promised this year they will not impose export curbs.
+Numerous press stories give them credit for exercising “restraint” in avoiding their market meddling tendencies in spite of a drought that reduced their wheat production to below that of 2010.

 As a result, the trade has been scrambling to get as much grain as possible out the door as soon as possible, lest the door slam shut.
 The result has been to sell too soon, too cheaply, driving prices down not only for Russian and Ukrainian farmers but also for other exporting nations.